Wallenpaupack Area's boys varsity basketball team is ready for action

-Page 2 of 2 - Additionally, senior guards Eric Miller and Tyler Brexel, along with Junior Jamel Blanding, look good to be shoring up the Buckhorns' backcourt.
+Additionally, senior guards Eric Miller and Tyler Brexel, along with Junior Jamel Blanding, look good to be shoring up the Buckhorns' backcourt.

 Freshman Brad Bieski appeared strong during scrimmage time and most likely will play prominently on the JV squad.

 The Buckhorns will tip off the season with the 15th Annual Rotary Tournament.